soxueren/atsd/api/sql/scheduled-sql.md

 ## Authorization

-The SQL queries are executed with administrative permissions and no records are excluded from the resultset unlike adhoc queries which are filtered based on the user's [entity read permissions](/administration/user-authorization.md#entity-permissions).
+The SQL queries are executed with administrative permissions and no records are excluded from the result set unlike adhoc queries, which are filtered based on the user's [entity read permissions](/administration/user-authorization.md#entity-permissions).

 ## Schedule

-The scheduling frequency is controlled with `Schedule` field containing a `cron` expression that determines when the task should be executed.
+The scheduling frequency is controlled with the `Schedule` field containing a `cron` expression that determines when the task should be executed.

 Fields in a cron expression have the following order: